DiedrichsenLab/OptimalBattery/README.md

 # OptimalBattery
-This repository provides

-Optimal Battery is a Python library designed to help find the best task battery for targeting specific brain regions using fMRI data.
+Optimal Battery is a Python library designed to help find the best task battery for different use cases.
 It leverages a library of covariance patterns to optimize task combinations.